William des Barres

 F, #17004, b.
 2 October 1721, d.
 3 September 1790

-Lady Charlotte Capell was born on 2 October 1721.4 She was the daughter of Sir William Capell, 3rd Earl of Essex and Lady Jane Hyde.2,1,3 She married Thomas Villiers, 1st Earl of Clarendon, son of William Villiers, 2nd Earl of Jersey and Judith Herne, on 30 March 1752.2 She died on 3 September 1790 at age 68 at Stony Stratford, Buckinghamshire, England.4 She was buried on 11 September 1790 at Watford, Hertfordshire, England.4 Her will (dated 25 December 1786) was probated on 18 July 1791.4
+Lady Charlotte Capell was born on 2 October 1721.2 She was the daughter of William Capell, 3rd Earl of Essex and Lady Jane Hyde.3,1 She married Thomas Villiers, 1st Earl of Clarendon, son of William Villiers, 2nd Earl of the Island of Jersey and Judith Herne, on 30 March 1752.3 She died on 3 September 1790 at age 68 at Stony Stratford, Buckinghamshire, EnglandG.2 She was buried on 11 September 1790 at Watford, Hertfordshire, EnglandG.2 Her will was proven (by probate) on 18 July 1791.2

-Lady Charlotte Capell was also known as Charlotte Hyde.4 Her married name became Villiers.
-As a result of her marriage, Lady Charlotte Capell was styled as Baroness Hyde of Hindon on 3 June 1756.
-As a result of her marriage, Lady Charlotte Capell was styled as Countess of Clarendon on 14 June 1776.
+She was also known as Charlotte Hyde.2 Her married name became Villiers.
+After her marriage, Lady Charlotte Capell was styled as Baroness Hyde of Hindon on 3 June 1756.
+After her marriage, Lady Charlotte Capell was styled as Countess of Clarendon on 14 June 1776.
+Her last will was dated 25 December 1786.

 Children of Lady Charlotte Capell and Thomas Villiers, 1st Earl of Clarendon